-

 While individual representatives change periodically, the following organizations and stakeholders are regular members and helped to develop the seven priorities listed below:

-- People who rely on direct support professionals for care
+- People who rely on direct care professionals for support

 - Family members of people who rely on services

-- People who work as direct support professionals
+- People who work as direct care professionals

 - Disability leaders and advocates